 We are fortunate that, although obviously like most people we have to work, our shift patterns mean that there is usually someone at home and I am lucky enough that I can nip home at lunchtime on the days when I am working just for a quick hello and play in the garden.

 Lately we have been considering getting another dog (or puppy) as companionship for our lovely boy (and us!!)
 So obviously as I always do I have had a look at the pros and cons of getting another one before making the decision.

 Some say that you should only have one dog because if you have more than one, they form a pack and then turn against you and won’t do anything you want them to.
 They feel they are in charge and you have no hope of control.
 For a sneaky minute this did put me off but then I thought seriously – they are spaniels (we are hoping to get another spaniel) and nobody would believe for one minute that a pair of spaniels would turn rebellious, stick on their baseball hats and run round like they are on an asbo.

-Errm so that was the only negative I could really think of, well although realistically I know it will cost more money because it’s twice as much food, insurance, vet bills etc.
+Happily that was the only negative I could really think of, well although realistically I know it will cost more money because we would be spending twice as much on food, pet insurance, vet bills etc.